Bicheka/webmall/README.md

 # Bicheka

-This is an online mall where people and business can add their stores and sell their products.
+This is an online mall where people can buy products.
+Also everyone can add as many stores as they want.